fancellu/fs2-examples/README.md

 - Echos commands back to user
 - "EXIT" will say "Byebye!" and terminate their connection
 - "KILLSERVER" will terminate the server
+- Also spins up a REPL, so we can kill server cleanly from console, via SignallingRef

 ## REPL